INFORMSJoC/2024.0546/src/LogTPc/readme.md

 - `def.m`: this functions returns the partial deriatives of the utility functions with respect to the actual network x.
 - `def_p.m`: this functions returns the partial deriatives of the utility functions with respect to the prior p.

 The codes in this folder handle a patent race model of Goyal & Joshi (2006).
-When applying LogTP to a new problem, one has to adjust the parameters in `main.m` and the formulas in `def.m` and `def_p.m`.
+When applying LogTPc to a new problem, one has to adjust the parameters in `main.m` and the formulas in `def.m` and `def_p.m`.
 Another version for the public good provision model of Bramoulle & Kranton (2007) is shown in folder `public-good`.

 As argued in our paper, the utility functions in the patent race model sometimes are not concave.
 That is, the algorithm may